Xiaoyang-Wu/ECOT/README.md

 ## Real Data

 - **`realdata/`** folder contains code for five different datasets.
-- Each dataset has its own subfolder (`dataset1`, `dataset2`, ..., `dataset5`) with scripts to reproduce the corresponding analyses.
+- Each dataset has its own subfolder to reproduce the corresponding analyses.

----

-## Requirements

-- Python ≥ 3.8 (or R depending on implementation)
-- Git LFS for large files: [https://git-lfs.github.com](https://git-lfs.github.com)
-- Standard data science packages (numpy, pandas, scipy, etc.)

 ---